Exams Officer of the Year

 Prize Winners

-Our prize winners will be awarded with their prize(s) and presented with a Certificate of Achievement, to mark their continuing professional development, at our National Summer Conference 2025 at the Kia Oval, London on Monday 30 June 2025.
+Our prize winners will be awarded with their prize(s) and presented with a Certificate of Achievement, to mark their continuing professional development, at the NAEO Summer Conference.

 Prize winners will also be invited to participate in voluntary NAEO initiatives and contribute to, JCQ and awarding organisation, focus groups across the forthcoming academic year: